Johnson clinches 20th title with runaway Mexico win

 “I knew I was swinging well.
 I just had to give myself chances and I turned it on on the back nine.”

+McIlroy has finished in the top five in all four of his starts this year.

+“I can only control me, and I’ve played well.
+I’ve done what I wanted to do and needed to do,” he said.

-Reporting by Andrew Both in Cary, North Carolina; Editing by Ken Ferris/ Ian Ransom
+Reporting by Andrew Both in Cary, North Carolina; Editing by Ken Ferris/ Ian Ransom/Nick Mulvenney